-- (1) The Division will schedule programmed inspections according to a priority system based on written neutral administrative standards. - (2) The Division will identify the most hazardous industries and places of employment through information obtained from the Department of Consumer and Business Services claim and employer files, the Bureau of Labor Statistics Occupational Injury and Illness Survey, the Department, and knowledge of recognized safety and health hazards associated with certain processes.
-Health hazards include carcinogens, lead, silica, toxic metals and fumes, vapors or gases, toxic or highly corrosive liquids or chemicals, chemical sensitizers, pesticides, fungicides, solvents, harmful physical stress agents, and biological agents. - (3) Scheduling lists will be provided by the Division to its field offices, at least [on an] annual ly [basis].
+- (1) The Division will schedule programmed inspections according to a priority system based on written neutral administrative standards. - (2) The Division will identify the most hazardous industries and places of employment through information obtained from the Department of Consumer and Business Services claim and employer files, the Bureau of Labor Statistics Occupational Injury and Illness Survey, the Bureau of Labor Statistics Census of Fatal Occupational Injuries, the Oregon Employment Department, and knowledge of recognized safety and health hazards associated with certain processes.
+Health hazards include carcinogens, lead, silica, toxic metals and fumes, vapors or gases, toxic or highly corrosive liquids or chemicals, chemical sensitizers, pesticides, fungicides, solvents, harmful physical stress agents, and biological agents. - (3) Scheduling lists will be provided by the Division to its field offices, at least annually.